 She already had to say goodbye to the only home she had ever known when we sold back in November and then she formed an unexpected attachment to our temporary rental.

-While I was determined to make tiny living work for our entire family, I was even more determined to make it feel like home for her.
+While I was determined to make camper living work for our entire family, I was even more determined to make it feel like home for her.

 I started with new bedding and a fun wall hanging for her bunk.
 Not only did these things excite her about the upcoming change, but they also made the space she would be sleeping in feel somewhat like home.